whoisryosuke/design-systems-monorepo/README.md

 }
 ```

-2. Add the types file and build scripts to the `package.json`:
+2. Add the typings file and build scripts to the `package.json`:

 ```json
 {